edgarkech/leaf_shutter/README.md

 - bug fixing and optimizing the initial programing
 - cleaning up the SCAD files
 - cleaning up the Arduino sketch
-- publishing the SCAD files and the Arduino sketch
 - designing a case for the control unit
-- adapt the shutter unit to one of my cameras
+- adapt the shutter unit to a lensboard and a (barrel) lens
-- real world testing with a barrel lens
+- real world testing

 Some very kind people asked me about the possibility to show their appreciation by donating to me.
 If you really felt somehow obliged to do so, then you should use https://paypal.me/EdgarKech :-) .